Jake Sternquist

 Storing Carrots

 Carrots should always be stored in the refrigerator, ideally in the crisper drawer.
-If your carrots came with leafy green tops, trim them off before storing, this will help the carrots retain their moisture.
-It's best to wait to wash carrots until you're ready to use them as introducing additional moisture can speed up spoilage.
+If your carrots came with leafy green tops, trim them off before storing; this will help the carrots retain their moisture.
+It's best to wait to wash carrots until you're ready to use them, as introducing additional moisture can speed up spoilage.
 We also recommend waiting to peel carrots until you're ready to use them; if you need to peel them ahead of time, store them in a bag in the fridge to keep them fresh.

 Make Ahead

-This carrot puree can be made up to 3 days ahead stored in an airtight container in the refrigerator.
+This carrot puree can be made up to 3 days ahead and stored in an airtight container in the refrigerator.
 Reheat the puree either on the stovetop or in the microwave, adding a splash of chicken broth, vegetable broth, or water if needed to reach the desired consistency.

 Directions